lennylv/DGCddG/prot-cv/Readme.txt

 [2] H. Cheng, Y. Liao, R. D. Schaeffer, N. V. Grishin.
 (2015) Manual classification strategies in the ECOD database.
 Proteins 83(7): 1238-1251.

 2. Some proteins may not be found in this distribution file.
 Therefore, we also used CD-HIT to generate protein clusters in sequence-level.

+3. The divided folds of s645 is from GeoPPI.
+While the ecod folds of s4169, s1131 and s8338 may not be extremly same with GeoPPI since they did not provide the folds.
+We just followed the steps provided by the authors to generate folds of the three datasets.